BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoicism/Stoics.md

 - Virtue is good
 - External goods havd selective value
 - Virtue = deliberate about which ways of maximizing external goods are benefit for community
+- Appearances - rush assent that somwthing is a Good

 # Positions